closedcircuit0/HumanEngineering/02_Architecture/001_The_Engineering_of_Consciousness.md

 -   **Intelligence** is the projector, running the film (discontinuous data) to cast an image onto the **Consciousness**, which is the screen (the stage).
 -   **The Self** is the actor on that screen, performing its act (thought) based on the images being projected.

-Because this entire system operates as one perfect whole, the actor on the screen (the Self) is led to the illusion that it is operating the projector (Intelligence) and creating the screen (Consciousness) itself.
+Because this entire system operates as one seamless whole, and because the Self is the most active, narrative-creating agent within it, a final and perfect illusion is generated: the actor (the Self) mistakenly concludes that it is also operating the projector (Intelligence) and building the stage (Consciousness) itself.

 There is no observer.
 There is only the engine called 'Intelligence,' the stage it creates called 'Consciousness,' and the actor who performs its narrative on that stage called 'The Self.'
 And the total experience created by the sum of all these parts is the engineering reality of the feeling we call 'I'.